 - Excessive perfume or cologne (it’s not unusual for people to have allergies)

 If you need more tips on standing out in the hiring process, check out my interview guide.
 In it, I deep dive into the top five strategies you need to master to win the job interview.

-All right folks, you’ve got this.
+All right, folks.
+You’ve got this.
 Press on!

-This article originally appeared on daveramsey.com
+This article first appeared on daveramsey.com.